 External / End Semester Evaluation (ESE)

 The semester-end examinations in theory courses will be conducted by the Controller of Examination St. Joseph’s College (Autonomous) Irinjalakuda with question papers set by external experts.
 The evaluation of the answer scripts will be done by examiners based on a well-defined scheme of valuation.
 The external evaluation will be done immediately after the internal valuation.
-The language of writing the examination should be …………...
+The language of writing the examination should be English.

 Pattern of Questions For External/ESE: